wp-plugins/show-stock-quotes/readme.txt

 4. Settings

 == Changelog ==

+= 2.0.2 =
+-	Fixed bug with stock change color and rounding errors.

 = 2.0.1 =
 -	Fixed bug with that didn’t show stock quotes for some instances.